bradwaropay/personal-site/src/render/info.html.md

 ---
 I love learning and exploring ideas.
 Honestly, I like to do a little bit of everything when it comes to technology, especially all aspects of creating with it.
 Whether it's a design solution or a technical one, I always enjoy a good challenge.
 No matter what medium or platform, I strive to create smart, engaging, and meaningful experiences.
 From discovery to mastery, my goal is to learn, innovate, and share that knowledge along the way.

-When I'm not working on and playing with code, I spend my time playing with new tech and gadgets, perfecting my grilling skills, brewing up new batches of [beer](#), and slowly chipping away at the enormous backlog of books I impulsively buy.
+When I'm not experimenting or working on code, I spend my time playing with new tech and gadgets, perfecting my grilling skills, brewing up new batches of [beer](#), and slowly chipping away at the enormous backlog of books I impulsively buy.

 Currently, I work as a Senior Front End Developer at [meltmedia](http://www.meltmedia.com) in [always sunny](http://why.az) Tempe, Arizona.